Pfizer cuts full-year forecast on stronger dollar

 The company, which got 60 percent of its 2014 revenue from outside the United States, cut its 2015 revenue forecast to $44-$46 billion from $44.5-$46.5 billion.

-Pfizer also cut its profit forecast, joining Johnson & Johnson, which also lowered its forecast earlier this month.
+Pfizer also cut its profit forecast, joining Johnson & Johnson (JNJ.N), which also lowered its forecast earlier this month.

 Pfizer's net profit rose to $2.38 billion, or 38 cents per share, in the latest quarter, from $2.33 billion, or 36 cents per share, a year earlier.